StackStorm/st2docs/docs/source/mistral_yaql.rst

 ``on-condition`` related statements are used for transition from one task to another.
 If a boolean logic is defined with these statements, it can be used to evaluate whether the transition should continue or not.
 Complex boolean logic using a combination of ``not``, ``and``, ``or``, and parentheses is possible.
-Take the following workflow as an example, execution of certain branch in the workflow depends on the value of ``$.path``.
+Take the following workflow as an example: Execution of certain branch in the workflow depends on the value of ``$.path``.
 If ``$.path = a``, then task ``a`` is executed.
 If ``$.path = b``, then task ``b``.
 Finally task ``c`` is executed if neither.

 .. literalinclude:: /../../st2/contrib/examples/actions/workflows/mistral-branching.yaml

 The statement ``with-items`` in Mistral is used to execute an action over iteration of one or more list of items.
-The following is a sample Mistral workflow that iterate over the list of given names to invoke the action to create individual VM.
+The following is a sample Mistral workflow that iterates over the list of given names to invoke the action to create individual VM.

 .. code-block:: yaml